Siddhr90/AnalyzingArtifacts/README.md

+Analyzing and Mitigating Dataset Artifacts in NLI Project by Siddharth R

 (I) Modifications made and details on python code:

     1. run.py - used for training Electra pretrained model on SNLI datasets and evaluating SNLI validation dataset